EarlyMssElectronicLibrary/spindle/README.markdown

 packages for delivery to the repository for storage and redistribution.
 They focus on ensuring that prepared data is complete and valid.

+## For the impatient

+Create a package directory for your files.

+      $ mkdir Kelbe-2013-08

+Create a `data` directory in that directory

+      $ mkdir Kelbe-2013-08/data

+Move (or copy) all your image files into that directory:

+      $ mv path/to/images/* Kelbe-2013-08/data

+Or

+      $ cp -r path/to/images Kelbe-2013-08/data

+Run `deliver` on the package:

+      $ deliver Kelbe-2013-08

+NB You must give `deliver` the package directory, NOT the data directory in it.

 ## The scripts

 There are five basic *package* scripts to use for preparing data: